markjones-msft/ArcDashboard/README.md

 8. Save your new PBI Dashboard

 ## Known Issues
-1. If there are no Resources matching in your susbscription the Report may encounter Errors
+1. If there are no resources (Servers, SQL Instances, Databases) in your susbscription the Report may encounter Errors.